 International & Regional Issues Resources

-Because 55% of the population is under 25 and due to the high numbers of refugees, unemployment remains a major problem in Jordan.
+55% of the population is under 25 years of age.
+This coupled with the high numbers of refugees majorly from Iraq, Palestine, Syria, and Sudan, has led unemployment to remain a major problem in Jordan.
 Jordan is ranked as 86th in the world on the Human Development Index.

 As of July 2016, the population of Jordan is estimated to be 8,185,384.
 The majority of the population is of Arab descent, but there are small numbers of Circassian (Northwest Caucasian ethnic group native to Circassia), Armenian, Druze, Chechen and Kurdish peoples.
 There are also Egyptian, Greek, Iranian and European people who have immigrated into Jordan.
 Most of the population lives in urban centers, but there are also groups of nomadic and semi-nomadic people.
 Approximately 2.7 million refugees live in Jordan; some estimates suggest that up to two-thirds of Jordan’s population consists of Palestinian refugees and the subsequent generations who live throughout the country both within and outside of formal refugee camps.